brandur/sorg/content/drafts/postgres-connections.md

 !fig src="/assets/postgres-connections/process-model.svg" caption="A simplified view of Postgres' forking process model."

-But these days it's pretty easy to procure a system where memory is abundant, so usually memory isn't a main limiting factor.
+But since these days it's pretty easy to procure a system where memory is abundant, the absolute memory ceiling often isn't a main limiting factor.
 A more subtle one is that the Postmaster and its backend processes use shared memory for communication, and parts of that shared space are global bottlenecks.
 For example, here's the structure that tracks every ongoing process and transaction:

 ``` c
 typedef struct PROC_HDR